rohit12crj/Study-Notes/Terraform/notes.md

 version pinning

+---

-Your Terraform deployment takes 40 minutes and often fails.
-How do you redesign it? --> Expected Answer: Split state files  , Modularize ,Introduce CI gating ,Increase parallelism carefully ,Use multi-account isolation ,Reduce monolithic design
+✅ Your Terraform deployment takes 40 minutes and often fails.
+How do you redesign it?
+- Split state files  , Modularize ,Introduce CI gating ,Increase parallelism carefully ,Use multi-account isolation ,Reduce monolithic design

+---

 why terraform should not be used to manage resources configuration unlike ansible ?